Spring Boot Application Performance Monitoring Using New Relic Tool

 # to set the environment.

-# The default environment is production.# NOTE if your application has other named environments, you should
+# NOTE if your application has other named environments, you should

 <<: *default_settings

-app_name: prometheusspringboot (Development)test:
+app_name: prometheusspringboot (Development)

 <<: *default_settings

-app_name: prometheusspringboot (Test)production:
+app_name: prometheusspringboot (Test)

 <<: *default_settings